thorbeorn/linux-automation/README.md

-# linux-automation
-This repository contains basic task automation scripts for linux
+# basic task automation scripts for linux

+this project aims to provide a bash script for linux capable of automating basic tasks such as adding an IP address or even installing a simple program

+## Features

+- Networking
+- Converter
+- Software
+- Update